>>> def simple_coroutine(): # (1)

 An

-signaling passenger pick up is yielded.
+Eventsignaling passenger pick up is yielded.
 The coroutine pauses here.
-When the time comes to reactivate this coroutine, the main loop will againsend
+When the time comes to reactivate this coroutine, the main loop will againsendthe current time. -

 An